euwaomed/Project05SchoolEdition/docs/instructions.md

 <div style="page-break-after: always;"></div>

 #### RectangleSorter
-The rectangle sorter class should be contructed with an array of rectangles.
+The rectangle sorter class should be constructed with an array of rectangles.
 The class should have methods to sort the rectangles with selection sort.
-The sorting should be based on the retangle areas with the smallest rectangle having index zero.
+The sorting should be based on the rectangle areas with the smallest rectangle having index zero.

 ``` java
 Rectangle[] arr = new Rectangle[3];